Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Introduction

 The measurement of pressure-mode (or p-mode) frequencies in solar-like main-sequence stars has become a routine and powerful tool for probing their internal structure and dynamics, as well as for determining their fundamental properties.
 This progress has been made possible primarily due to high-precision photometric data from space-based missions such as CoRoT \citep{bagl09}, {\it Kepler/K2} \citep{boru09,howe14}, and TESS \citep{rick14}.
 In contrast, gravity modes (or g-modes) have not yet been detected in solar-type main-sequence stars, as their g-mode cavities are located deep within the stellar interior.
 Despite numerous efforts, robust detections of g-modes remain elusive even in the Sun \citep[see][and references therein]{schu18}, thereby limiting our ability to investigate the solar and stellar cores in detail.
 However, once stars evolve off the main sequence and enter the subgiant phase, their p-mode and g-mode cavities are sufficiently close for these two fundamentally different types of modes to couple, resulting in so-called mixed modes.
 These mixed modes have been observed and now serve as crucial diagnostics for probing the deep interiors of evolved stars.

 Mixed-mode frequencies are highly sensitive to a star’s internal structure and evolutionary state \citep[see e.g.,][]{stok19,li19,chap20,clar25}.
 Their detection in subgiants offers a powerful means of tightly constraining the physical conditions in their interior and evolutionary state.
 In principle, comparing the observed p-mode and mixed-mode frequencies with those predicted by theoretical stellar models enables rigorous testing and refinement of stellar evolution models, as well as precise inference of fundamental stellar parameters.
-However, in practice, modelling such stars poses significant challenges, as it requires either densely populated grids of evolutionary tracks with finely sampled models along each track or interpolation across coarser grids -- an approach whose accuracy is so far limited, as differences exceeding 1 $\mu$Hz between interpolated and actual mixed mode frequencies have been reported \citep{li19,clar25}.
+However, in practice, modelling such stars poses significant challenges, as it requires either on-the-fly modelling \citep[see e.g.,][]{farn25} or a densely populated grid of evolutionary tracks with finely sampled models along each track.
+Although sophisticated genetic algorithm–based methods of the former kind are well-suited to this problem, they are generally computationally expensive, as the models computed for a particular star cannot be reused for others.
+On the other hand, the latter grid-based modelling approaches typically suffer from inadequate grid resolution.
+Hence, interpolation across the grid is frequently adopted, though its reliability is constrained by the reported discrepancies exceeding 1~$\mu$Hz between the interpolated and computed mixed-mode frequencies \citep{li19,clar25}.

 It is well known that the physical description of the near-surface layers of stars has shortcomings.
 As a result, one-dimensional stellar evolution models systematically predict oscillation frequencies that deviate from observations in a frequency-dependent manner -- an effect commonly referred to as the surface effect \citep[see e.g.,][]{chris91}.
 To mitigate this issue in stellar modelling, several empirical corrections to the model frequencies have been proposed \citep{hans08,ball14,sono15}.
 However, significant discrepancies often persist between observed and model frequencies, leading to large chi-square values and unrealistically low initial helium abundances inferred \citep[see e.g.,][]{math12}.